5 Downsizing Tips for Small Apartment Life

 If you stay on track, you’ll have decluttered your closet in no time, and you’ll be ready for the move to a smaller apartment!
 And if you’re interested in donating, you can always send your stuff off to the local Goodwill.

 One thing your new apartment definitely does NOT need is a huge stack of DVDs and CDs.
-I know we all hate hearing this, but it’s 2018, and it’s time to go digital.
-We understand that books can make great decorations (and you should never get rid of quality books), but you might not have room in your new place.
+I know we all hate hearing this, but it’s 2020, and it’s time to go digital.
+We understand that books can make great decorations, but you might not have room in your new place.

-In your old place, you might have had plenty of space to play around with drastic changes in color scheme.
+In your old place, you might have had plenty of space to play around with drastic changes in the color schemes.
 Maybe you even had a different plan for each room?
-In your new, smaller apartment, focus on simple color schemes in order to make the room look strong and bold, yet spacious.
+In your new, small apartment, focus on simple color schemes in order to make the room look strong and bold, yet spacious.

 One way to do just that is to use excellent tools to help plan what furniture you’re going to purchase for your new and smaller floor plan.
 RoomSketcher is a fantastic way to create home design plans.
 You can use interactive floor plan editing tools and 3D options as well.
 This will be an awesome way for you to get a feel for your new floor plan before moving in.